MKC-MKC/MessengerRouter/README.md

 		);
 	}

-	#[Command(commands: "/stop", isOwner: true)] # Only the chat creator and ENV Admins can stop this bot!
+	#[OnCommand(commands: "/stop", isOwner: true)] # Only the chat creator and ENV Admins can stop this bot!
 	public function start(): void
 	{
 		$this->messenger->bot->sendMessage(